Melissa Broder: The Pisces

 In 2018 Broder published the novel The Pisces, which garnered praise from The New York Times, The New Yorker, Vogue, and The Washington Post.

 Milk Fed

-Broder published Milk Fed in 2021, a critically acclaimed novel which Kirkus described as "[b]old, dry, and delightfully dirty."
+In 2021, Broder published Milk Fed, a critically acclaimed novel that Kirkus called "[b]old, dry, and delightfully dirty."

 Other projects

 Broder is adapting The Pisces for Lionsgate Films.

 She also writes the Beauty and Death column for Elle.
-In 2020 it was announced a television show based on her novel Milk Fed was being developed.
+In 2020 it was announced that a television show based on her novel Milk Fed was being developed.
 No news has emerged since then.

-The author records a podcast titled eating alone in my car in which she openly discusses her work, daily life, obsessions, and "rants about everything from mortality to Poptarts to depression".
-Broder has recorded near-weekly episodes of the "show" since May 2018.
+Broder records a podcast titled eating alone in my car in which she openly discusses her work, daily life, obsessions, and "rants about everything from mortality to Poptarts to depression".
+She has recorded near-weekly episodes of the podcast since May 2018.

 Personal life

 Broder is married and lives in Los Angeles.
-She is a caregiver for her husband who has a progressive neuroimmune disease that leaves him bedridden for months at a time.
+She is a caregiver for her husband, who has a progressive neuroimmune disease that leaves him bedridden for months at a time.
+She is bisexual.